Adapting Large Language Models to Domains via Reading Comprehension: conclusion

 \section{conclusion}

 This paper focuses on adapting large language models via continued training on domain-specific corpora.
 We propose a simple method to transform large-scale domain-specific raw corpora into reading comprehension texts, enabling the model to acquire domain knowledge from raw texts and to enhance prompting ability through comprehension tasks.
-Experiments in different domains confirm the approach's effectiveness and generalizability.
-Moreover, the extracted comprehension tasks enhance the model's performance on general LLM benchmarks, suggesting potential for enhancing general language models across more domains.
-We hope our method can inspire further exploration into adapting large language models with the use of large-scale unsupervised corpora, efficiently empowering language models for downstream tasks in specialized areas.
+Experiments in three different domains confirm the effectiveness and generalizability of this method.
+Moreover, the reading comprehension texts enhance model performance on general LLM benchmarks, suggesting potential for improving general language models across more domains.
+We hope our method can inspire further exploration into adapting large language models with the use of large-scale pre-training corpora, efficiently empowering language models for downstream tasks in specialized areas.